 La Colmena is a community-based organization founded in 2014, working to empower day laborers, domestic workers, and other low-wage immigrant workers in Staten Island through organizing, education, culture, and economic development.
-We are committed to providing immigrants with the tools they need to become leaders who can speak and advocate for themselves and their communities.
+We are committed to providing the tools they need to become leaders who can speak and advocate for themselves and their communities.